environmental-bioinformatics-master/2021_HW4A_Gene-Expression/README.md

 Double-check that the path to the sequences (in the `collaboration` directory) is correct!
 Use an absolute, not a relative path here.

 You should see a new "file" named `HW3_raw_seqs` in your HW3 directory.
 Try `ls HW3_raw_seqs`.
-You should see a list of 20 gzipped samples.
+You should see a list of 20 gzipped samples and `S_debilis_eye_assembly.fasta`.
 If you do - awesome!
 If not, double-check your path and try again (and maybe google around for more guidance on creating and using symbolic links).

 Now you can use `HW3_raw_seqs` as if it were a directory with all the files in them.
-Basically, it points right to the single centralized repository and lets you use those samples without having to duplicate them in your own space.
+Basically, it points right to the single centralized repository and lets you use those files without having to duplicate them in your own space.

 ## STEP 1: Clean raw reads